ZakariaBenjebara/pocker-kata/README.md

     };
 }
 ```
-2. Process a hard hand to calculate hand stats.
+2. Process a hand to calculate hand stats.
    See `Hand` class:
 ```java
 Rank doScore() {